grnet/e-science/orka/README.md

 Optional arguments for create command:

     --image="Operating System (default value='Debian Base')",
-    --use_hadoop_image="name of a Hadoop image.
-Overrides image value (default value='HadoopImage')"
+(available images can be found with **orka images** command)
+    --replication_factor="HDFS replication factor.
+Default is 2",
+    --dfs_blocksize="HDFS block size (in MB).
+Default is 128",

 ### Create Hadoop cluster from a pre-configured image

-Using the --use_hadoop_image argument creates the Hadoop cluster much faster because it utilises a specially created ~okeanos VM image with Java and YARN pre-installed.
+Using the --image=Hadoop-2.5.2-Debian-8.0 argument creates the Hadoop cluster much faster because it utilises a specially created ~okeanos VM image with Java and YARN pre-installed.
 Omitting this argument ensures that the latest stable YARN version will be installed (but at the cost of lower speed).

 ###{orka create} command examples